-If in 2008-09 you became bankrupt or ceased to be a primary producer for at least 120 days, all remaining deposits are assessable income in 2008-09 to the extent you have previously claimed them as a deduction.
+If in 2009-10 you became bankrupt or ceased to be a primary producer for at least 120 days, all remaining deposits are assessable income in 2009-10 to the extent you have previously claimed them as a deduction.
 Your deductions in earlier years are not affected even where such a repayment is within 12 months of making the deposit.

 Where you have your farm management deposit electronically transferred to another financial institution which accepts it as a farm management deposit, the transfer is not treated as a withdrawal or the making of another deposit.
+This also applies to farm management deposits made by the Australian Prudential Regulatory Authority (APRA) under the Financial Claims Scheme or by a liquidator where the farm management deposit was held with a failed authorised deposit-taking institution.